Rugby World looks at the bookmaker's favourites to lead Andy Farrell's British & Irish Lions in Australia this summer.

 Ireland captain Caelan Doris is in the frame to be Lions captain (Inpho)

-Read more: The complete list of British & Irish Lions captains through history
+Read more: The complete list of British & Irish Lions Test captains through history

-Finn Russell is third-favourite for the Lions captain role
+Finn Russell is joint third-favourite for the Lions captain role

 Following Sione Tuipulotu’s Six Nations-ending injury Finn Russell was named co-captain of Scotland alongside Rory Darge.

-In 2017 Russell was called into the Lions squad as a replacement and appeared in a 31-31 draw with the Hurricanes and four years later went to South Africa, appearing in the decisive third Test, scoring 11 points against the Springboks.
+In 2017 Russell was called into the Lions squad as a replacement (he was a member of the so-called “Geography Six”) and appeared in a 31-31 draw with the Hurricanes.
+Four years later went to South Africa, appearing in the decisive third Test and scoring 11 points against the Springboks.

-No doubt a capable leader Russell is unlikely to be burdened with the rigours of leadership as the coaching staff hope to implement their plan of attack in a short space of time.
+Although no doubt a capable leader, Russell is unlikely to be burdened with the rigours of the armband, as the coaching staff hope to implement their plan of attack in a short space of time.

 Could Dan Sheehan be an outsider for Lions captaincy?.
 (Photo By Brendan Moran/Sportsfile via Getty Images)

 Dan Sheehan’s chances of even making the British & Irish Lions squad were being downplayed ahead of this year’s Six Nations.
-Only returning from a six-month layoff from an ACL injury in January, the hooker is now being spoken about as having an outside chance of leading the team after taking on captaincy duties.
+Only returning from a six-month layoff from an ACL injury in January, the hooker is now being spoken about as having an outside chance of leading the team after taking on captaincy duties against Wales in the 2025 Six Nations.

-It is Sheehan’s try scoring exploits and pre-existing relationship with Farrell that have made the hooker’s odds more favourable, but having only ever captained both Leinster and Ireland once does make his chances less likely.
+It is Sheehan’s try scoring exploits and pre-existing relationship with Farrell that have made the hooker’s odds more favourable, but having captained Ireland only once would appear to make his chances less likely.

 Jac Morgan (Wales) – 20/1